Skip to content

 Christian Sørum

 Christian Sørum is the attacking half of Norway's dominant partnership with Anders Mol.
 Together they won Olympic gold in 2021 and have held the world #1 ranking for extended periods.
-Sørum's powerful jump serve and aggressive net play complement Mol's defensive and setting excellence, creating a partnership that has redefined the modern men's game.
+Sørum's heavy jump serve and aggressive net play complement Mol's defensive and setting excellence, creating a partnership that has redefined the current men's game.

 April Ross